Code-Institute-Submissions/tree_quiz/README.md

 The following test were performed manually.
 Care was taken that all relevant messages were correctly displayed.
 During initial testing it was noted that if the user refreshed the page during game play that questions could be skipped, and even increment the users score without entering an answer.
-The function was changed in run.py to corrrect this bug.
+The function was changed in run.py to correct this bug.

 |                                   | Chrome (Desktop) | Edge (Desktop) | Chrome (Mobile) | Samsung Internet (Mobile)|